0ceal0t/JobBars/README.md

 # JobBars
 A plugin for [XIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) which provides extra job gauges and a party buff tracker
-- Number of GCDs under buffs (such as Fight or Flight, Inner Release)
+- Number of GCDs under buffs (Fight or Flight, Inner Release)
-- DoT tracker (such as Dia, Miasma)
+- DoT tracker (Dia, Miasma)
 - Proc display (Verfire/Verstone Ready)
 - Number of charges (Ricochet, Gauss Round)
 - Number of stacks (Ruin IV)
+- Party buffs coming off of cooldown

 https://user-images.githubusercontent.com/18051158/123529151-a4f9e100-d6bb-11eb-9197-b16f7b827689.mp4

+**Feel like something is missing?
+Open an [issue](https://github.com/0ceal0t/JobBars/issues)**

 ## Usage
 To open the settings menu, use `/jobbars`

+> Note: you must have your HP/MP visible for this plugin to work properly

 ## Jobs